rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 ### cloudaccounttenant
 Retrieves the details of the Azure tenant and all the subscriptions of the tenant, for a feature.

-- There are 5 arguments.
+- There are 6 arguments.
     - tenantId - System.String: Tenant ID of the Azure tenant.
     - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
+    - features - list of CloudAccountFeatures: Cloud account features.
+Rubrik offers a cloud account feature as part of Rubrik Security Cloud (RSC).
     - subscriptionStatusFilters - list of CloudAccountStatuss: List of subscription status filters to apply.
     - subscriptionSearchText - System.String: Search text for subscription name and native ID.
     - subscriptionIdsFilter - list of System.Strings: List of subscription IDs to filter on.